Siem Reap and Angkor Wat

 Angkor Silk Farm, Siem Reap

-We walked towards town and hailed another tuk-tuk no problem and were soon on our flight to Phuket in Thailand.
+We walked towards town and hailed another tuk-tuk, no problem, and were soon on our flight to Phuket in Thailand.

 5050 Travelog Destinations